Links

 kubectl apply -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/develop/kubecost.yaml

-Lastly, you can deploy the open-source OpenCost project directly as a Pod.
-This install path provides a subset of free functionality and is available here.
+1. Lastly, you can deploy the open-source OpenCost project directly as a Pod.
+This install path provides a subset of free functionality and is available through its install guide.
 Specifically, this install path deploys the underlying cost allocation model without the same UI or access to enterprise functionality: cloud provider billing integration, RBAC/SAML support, and scale improvements in Kubecost.